 Don’t do it.
 One of the fastest ways to get a rejection is to pitch your book as a collection of entries from a diary or journal you kept or a family member kept, or letters sent and received.

-Use diaries, journals, and other personal written materials as the basis of research to write a proper, narrative-driven story.
+Use diaries, journals, and other personal written materials as the basis of research to write a narrative-driven story.
 But don’t use them as the story itself, or use them very sparingly within a larger narrative.

 Your memoir is really an autobiography.